Finding A Lawn Replacement

 Once again, these are plants and not lawns, but the smaller varieties can be used as a lawn substitute where the plants will continue to spread and becoming more dense over time.
 Gaining overall heights of between 15 - 30 cm, Mondo and Liriope lawns can be mowed with a regular lawn mower once a year just at Spring and when the plants first show signs of new growth.

 Mondo and Liriope will not really resemble a real lawn, but will instead be an alternative to lawn, to cover yard surfaces where lawns or gardens may not be wanted.
 These plants are very low maintenance, enjoy full sun and partial shade, and have low water and fertiliser requirements, many types are also frost and cold tolerant.

 Corsican Mint (Mentha requienii) is a low growing and easily spreading ground cover with a tight leaf structure which can also be used as a lawn alternative, and produces a minty fragrance when walked across.
 The plant will die back in most Winters, and re-sprout once the warmer weather arrives again.
 Corsican Mint will also reseed itself, meaning it can spread into garden beds, but is really not a major issue.

-While we have included this plant here, we do not generally recommend it as a lawn alternative in an environmentally conservative Australia.
+While we have included this plant here, it is often not generally recommend as a lawn alternative in an environmentally conservative Australia.
 Corsican Mint requires a lot of water over Summer, and even in the cooler months or in shaded areas, this plant will still require some ongoing watering.

-There are many other lawn substitutes which are constantly being experimented with and developed by the plant, turf and nursery industries, as well as homeowners.
+There are many other lawn substitutes which are constantly being experimented with and developed by the plant and nursery industries, as well as homeowners.

 We also encourage homeowners to continue to research, look into, and experiment with other lawn substitute options whenever they are faced with an area of lawn or garden which may no longer be needed as lawns.